Guide: How to find the right sofa

 What functions should the sofa have?

-What is the sofa used for?
-It is one of the most important questions to ask yourself when looking at alternatives to your old sofa.
-The sofa's function plays a big role and is of great importance to which type of sofa is right for you.
+What do you use your sofa for?
+This is one of the most important questions to ask yourself when looking at alternatives to your old sofa.
+The function of the sofa plays a big role and has a big impact on which type of sofa is right for you.

-For example, do you have children or grandchildren who require a very hard-wearing sofa - for example a genuine leather sofa.
-Or do you often have overnight guests who use the sofa, requiring a sofa bed?
+For example, do you have children or grandchildren who require a very durable sofa – for example, a sofa in real leather?
+Or do you often have guests staying overnight who use the sofa, requiring a sofa bed?

 But how do you find out what the sofa's function is in everyday life?
-Think through a classic week and consider what the sofa is actually used for, by whom and how much
+Think through a typical week and consider what the sofa is actually used for, by whom and how much.

 Fabric or leather sofa?

-The material will often be a "matter of religion", which basically depends on what you find most comfortable to sit in.
-There are, however, some essential differences which, from a practical perspective, you should take into account in your considerations.
+The material will often be a "religious question", which essentially depends on what you find most comfortable to sit in.
+However, there are some essential differences that, from a practical perspective, should be taken into account in your considerations.

-Especially for families with children, the new sofa is difficult to choose because it is probably the family's gathering point, but it is also the obvious and often used playground for little people.
-If you are a family with children, the sofa must be able to cope with a bit of everything.
-Here I mean a lot of mess, pencils/markers, liquid and food stains.
+Especially for families with children, the new sofa is difficult to choose, because it is probably the family's gathering point, but it is also the obvious and often used playground for little ones.
+If you are a family with children, the sofa should be able to handle a little bit of everything.
+By this I mean a lot of tumbling, pencils/markers, liquid and food stains.

-Fortunately, there are sofas that are both attractive, durable and practical in relation to stains of various kinds.
+Fortunately, there are sofas that are both beautiful, durable and practical in terms of stains of various kinds.

 Leather sofas

-The leather sofa gets my biggest recommendation for families with children.
+The leather sofa gets my highest recommendation for families with children.

 Why?